 The male uniforms had an oval badge, which used a similar style font for “Crossroads Motel” as the opening titles.
 The same typeface was also used on the motel beer mats and embossed into the menu covers of this era.

 The colour for the main series typeface was yellow; exceptions were made to the closing style occasionally – notably at Christmas when other colours were used such as light blue and lilac.
-These festive offering would also often be accompanied by seasonal graphics such as snowflakes or baubles.
+These festive offerings would also often be accompanied by seasonal graphics such as snowflakes or baubles.

 The 1980s – Part One